Google Meet vs Zoom In 2023: Which One Should You Use?

 Is Google Meet Easier Than Zoom?

-You may be asking, “is Google Meet better than Zoom when it comes to user-friendliness?”
+You may ask, “Is Google Meet better than Zoom regarding user-friendliness?”
 If you compare both apps, they are similarly easy to set up and use.
 However, Meet has an edge because it integrates well with other Google products, allowing you to use Meet within them.

 Which Is Better, Zoom or Google Meet for Students?